 Every music director who has used his whistling lavish praises on him.
-From Pyarelal — of the Laxmikant Pyarelal team — to Pritam , who has used his whistling prowess in the much-awaited Dhoom II, everybody agrees that “he is not just the best but the only whistler in the film industry who has a tremendous sense of mike balancing”.
+From Pyarelal — of the Laxmikant Pyarelal team — to Pritam , who has used his whistling prowess Dhoom II, everybody agrees that he is par excellence.

-From Julie to Karz, Hero to Tezaab, Kuch Kuch Hota Hai to Koi Mil Gaya, Satya to Lage Raho Munnabhai, not to forget the bird calls in Paheli and Krrish, Surve has whistled his way unfailingly through tinsel world.
-His career as the ace whistler in 1400 Bollywood flicks.
+From Julie to Karz, Hero to Tezaab, Kuch Kuch Hota Hai to Koi Mil Gaya, Satya to Lage Raho Munnabhai, not to forget the bird calls in Paheli and Krrish, Surve has provided whistling to so many films in the Bollywood.
+His career span about 1400 movies.

-His modest recording studio, which doubles as his residence, is tucked in one of the flats in a housing estate in Goregaon East.
-The room — with its perforated walls, two huge sound boxes, spools and microphones — exudes an old world charm in keeping with the avuncular image of the man himself.
+His recording studio is in a flat which is his residence also.
+He lives in Goregaon East.
+The room — with its perforated walls, two huge sound boxes, spools and microphones — exudes old world charm.

 In an interview to a TV channel, he told how he developed the whistling into this art.
 All the friends will stroll on Chowpatti after dinner.
 Since they lived in different places in the neighborhood, he used to call them by whistling.
 He is also unhappy about the lack of recognition for his work.
 He says that his whistling is used as ringtones by mobile service provider companies without paying him anything.
 Interested readers can listen to his interview on the TV channel.